 Why Shouldn’t All Dogs Interact With All Humans?

-In our society, a dog who isn’t gregarious or extremely friendly is often called aggressive or not appropriate for walking in public.
+In our society, a dog who isn’t gregarious or extremely friendly is often called aggressive or thought to be not appropriate for walking in public.
 The expectation is that every dog who is out in public is supposed to want to be petted by strangers and enjoy it.

 Those dogs who DO enjoy human contact from strangers develop an expectation to get pets or treats, so an emotional attachment is created with strangers.
 This is what I want to avoid.
 I don’t want Ira to be afraid of people but I don’t want him to be overly focused on them because he thinks he might get attention or food.